-Most women choose to go to their GP practice, although it may also be available at a well woman clinic or sexual health clinic.
-Screening is usually carried out by the practice nurse.
+Screening is usually carried out by the practice nurse at your GP clinic.
 You can ask to have a female doctor or nurse.

 If you use a spermicide, a barrier method of contraception or a lubricant jelly, you shouldn't use these for 24 hours before the test, as the chemicals they contain may affect the test.